 So I was always the fat kid, not obese, but chubby.
 My mother told me a story only as I was much older that she always wanted us to have plenty of really nice food available to us as she never had food as a priority in her life growing up….
 I took full advantage of that 😊

-In my primary school years, growing up in the 80’sand 90’s we were always outside and being active.
+In my primary school years, growing up in the 80’s and 90’s we were always outside and being active.
 I was good at sport and gave everything a go so I was never given grief for being chubby.
-Although we had the Sega Megadrives and the Playstations, the worst punishment for me was being grounded and not allowed outside to play with the neighbourhood kids.
+Although we had the Sega Megadrive and the PlayStation, the worst punishment for me was being grounded and not allowed outside to play with the neighbourhood kids.
 Depending on the season, rugby and soccer in winter, or cricket in summer, I would cry at the window watching all the other kids playing in the street.

 So I was active but I always ate big portions at meal times as I loved food.
-I remember always having milo, nesquick, assorted cream biscuits and bread in the cupboard – which were all abused at times in large quantities.
+I remember always having milo, nesquick, assorted cream biscuits and bread in the cupboard – which were consumed by me in large absurd quantities.
 In that era it was all about fat being bad so in our house we had low-fat everything… yoghurt, cream, milk… but we now know that when the fat is taken away it has to be replaced with something else to make it taste good, which is sugar, so everyone including my younger self had shit loads of low-fat dairy.

-As I moved into high school, and the early years 8, 9 and 10, I continued to play soccer and was fairly active.
+As I moved into high school, I continued to play soccer and was fairly active.
 By years 11 and 12 I was still eating the same way however I no longer played sport as I lost interest and my parents never came to watch me play.
 And of course, the uniforms, boots, mouthguards, etc cost a shit load so the sport went by the wayside.
 I was still relatively active with the local neighbourhood kids but even this was slowing down as most of my friends were focusing more on doing well with their school work (looking back I wish I did as well).
 So the sporting events and activities became non-existent.